 - Preheat oven to 350 degrees.
 Pull dough out to temper for a few minutes before rolling out.
 Flour your counter well and rolling pin as well.
 Divide dough in half.
-Roll half of the dough out into a circle and place into pie dish.
+Roll half of the dough out into a circle and place into the pie dish.

 - Fork the bottom of the pie dough.
-Fill pie dish with apple pie filling.
+Fill the pie dish with apple pie filling.
 Cover the top of the pie with oat streusel.

 - Place pie in the oven to bake for 30 minutes with the crust covered with foil.
 Remove foil and bake another 15 minutes.
 Pull the pie when the crust becomes golden brown and the bottom crust is fully cooked.
 Let cool for a few minutes before cutting to let the juices settle.

 If you use a deep pie dish, like I do, I would double the amount of apple pie filling you use to make this pie.
 If you are using a regular pie dish, follow the recipe.